 While the text lines run a bit too close together, significantly reducing readability, this curriculum vitae stands out considerably.
-The grunge look reminiscent of old typewriters and ink quill pens with some modern graphics thrown in, and is certainly a creatively unique look for an applicant with an interesting combination of skills.
+The grunge looks reminiscent of old typewriters and ink quill pens with some modern graphics thrown in and is certainly a creatively unique look for an applicant with an interesting combination of skills.

 A personal logo is always a safe way to add some originality to a resume that needs to remain more on the corporate side.
 Robertson doesn’t stop there, though.
 His beautiful choice in fonts also adds to the appeal of his creative resume design.